-Equal participation of women and men in decision-making positions is a matter of justice, respect for fundamental rights and good governance.
-However, there is a widely held concern about the board's inability to ensure that management acts in the interest of stakeholders (H.-H. Huang, Chan, Chang, & Wong, 2012).
-This can be observed in the not so small amount of real-life corporate scandals in which managers did not make decisions in the best interest of stakeholders, with the subsequent negative consequences on the image and reputation of companies.
+Concerning the board's main role, there is a widely held concern about its inability to ensure that management acts in the interest of stakeholders (Huang, Chan, Chang, & Wong, 2012).
+This can be observed in the substantial amount of real-life corporate scandals caused by misreporting financial information in which managers did not make decisions in the best interest of stakeholders, with the subsequent negative consequences on the image and reputation of companies.
 Hence, the role of the board of directors as a monitoring body of managers is critical in preventing managerial opportunistic behavior.
-Examples of corporate scandals across Europe include, among many others, Afinsa, Banesto, Gescartera and Pescanova, in the Spanish corporate sector; The Bank of Credit and Commerce International, Olympus and Tesco in the UK; ABB, Prosolvia and Fermenta from Sweden; Balsam and Comroad in Germany; Parmalat in Italy, and Kone in Finland.
+Examples of corporate scandals dominated by firms that reported manipulated financial information across Europe include, among many others, Afinsa, Banesto, Gescartera and Pescanova, in the Spanish corporate sector; The Bank of Credit and Commerce International, Olympus and Tesco in the UK; ABB, Prosolvia and Fermenta from Sweden; Balsam and Comroad in Germany; Parmalat in Italy, and Kone in Finland.
 All these cases revealed the necessity to reinforce the rules and regulations towards a more transparent disclosure of financial statements.
-In most of these corporate scandals, managers misused their decision-making power and overstated the financial reports to realize private benefits.
+In most of these corporate scandals, managers misused their decision-making power and overstated the financial reports to realize private benefits before passive and ineffective boards of directors.